 The Origin of Gutter Systems

-A precursor to the development of modern gutters, in the early years, gutters were troughs placed at the bottom edges of roofs.
+A precursor to the development of modern gutters, troughs were placed at the bottom edges of roofs.
 The trough was placed at a downward angle above the door of the home.
 There it would capture some of the rainwater pouring off the roof and channel it into a waiting rain barrel.

 Today’s Gutter Systems